tldr-pages/tldr/pages/common/distccd.md

 `distccd --daemon --allow {{ip_address|network_prefix}}`

-- Start a daemon with a maximum of 4 tasks at any time and lowered priority (niceness = 5):
+- Start a daemon with lowered priority that can run a maximum of 4 tasks at a time:

 `distccd --daemon --jobs {{4}} --nice {{5}}`